 - 1 yellow bell pepper, julienned

-- 4 skinless boneless chicken thighs, cooked and cut into small pieces, See notes
+- 4 skinless boneless skinless chicken thighs, cooked and cut into small pieces, See the notes

 - 1/2 Tbsp red paprika

 - 2 cups frozen green peas

 - In a large pot, heat the olive oil over medium heat.
 Add the onion and cook, stirring occasionally until the onion is translucent for about 2 to 4 minutes.
 Add the carrot and cook until the vegetables start to caramelize, for about 4 more minutes.

 - Add the zucchini and red and yellow bell pepper.
 Stir and saute the vegetables until they start to soften for about 2 to 3 minutes.

 - Add the chicken stock, diced tomatoes, chicken, beans, red paprika, garlic powder, cayenne pepper, and salt.
 Bring to a boil.
 Cover and cook for 20 more minutes.